WICG/turtledove/Fenced_Frames_Ads_Reporting.md

 #### Cross-Origin Support

-Documents that are cross-origin to the mapped URL of the fenced frame config of the main ad frame can send automatic beacons if **both** it and the root ad frame are opted in.
+Documents inside a fenced frame tree that are cross-origin to the mapped URL of the fenced frame config of the main ad frame can send automatic beacons if **both** it and the top-level frame inside the fenced frame tree are opted in.

-The root frame opts in by being served with the response header `Allow-Cross-Origin-Event-Reporting: true`.
+The top-level frame opts in by being served with the response header `Allow-Cross-Origin-Event-Reporting: true`.

 A cross-origin document opts in by being served with the response header `Allow-Fenced-Frame-Automatic-Beacons: true`.

-To use data for cross-origin automatic beacons, the dictionary passed into `setReportEventDataForAutomaticBeacons` takes an optional `crossOriginExposed` boolean that defaults to false.
-If set to true, the automatic beacon data can be used if a cross-origin document wants to send an automatic beacon and is opted in.
-A document will use the data of the first ancestor frame that has automatic beacon data registered for the event type being sent.
+To use data for cross-origin automatic beacons, the dictionary passed into `setReportEventDataForAutomaticBeacons` takes an optional `crossOriginExposed` boolean that defaults to `false`.
+If set to `true`, the automatic beacon data can be used if a cross-origin document wants to send an automatic beacon and is opted in.
+A document will use the `eventData` parameter passed to `setReportEventDataForAutomaticBeacons()` of the first ancestor frame that has automatic beacon data registered for the event type being sent.

 ```
 window.fence.setReportEventDataForAutomaticBeacons({